 Introduction

 Biologically produced methane is a topic of significant interest based on both environmental impacts and bio-energy uses.
 Methane is produced in the environment by biological and non-biological sources (1) and plays a critical role in the global carbon cycle.
 For example, a large proportion of anaerobic biomass metabolism is coupled to methanogenesis, which is responsible for the annual generation of 1 Gt of methane in the biosphere (2).
 Methane is also the second most abundant greenhouse gas after carbon dioxide (3) and is 21 times more potent than CO2 (4) in absorbing and emitting energy.
 In terms of methane’s role in bio-energy, methane is the major component (~87 percent) of natural gas, used as a heating fuel in 22% of US homes.
-It is also a candidate bridge fuel (5)—an energy source that aids the transition from traditional fossil fuels to fully renewable sources—because it produces more heat per mass unit (55.7 kJ/g) than any other hydrocarbon and burns comparatively cleaner than traditional fossil fuels.
+It is also a candidate bridge fuel (5)—an energy source that aids the transition from traditional fossil fuels to fully renewable sources—because it produces more heat per mass unit (55.7 kJ/g) than any other hydrocarbon, plugs into a substantial existing infrastructure, and burns comparatively cleaner than traditional fossil fuels.
 Advancing technology also enables this gas to be converted to high energy density liquid fuels with a lower carbon footprint (6).

 Methanogens, which are the largest biological contributors of methane, are microorganisms from the domain Archaea that grow on carbon dioxide or one or two carbon compounds using enzymes containing unique biological co-factors (7, 8).
 Though phylogenetically and metabolically diverse, methanogens can be separated into two groups based on the presence or absence of cytochromes (2).
 The cytochrome-lacking methanogens (sometimes referred to as hydrogenotrophic methanogens) mainly use H2, and sometimes formate, as sources of electrons for CO2 reduction to methane.
 In contrast, cytochrome-containing (or methylotrophic) methanogens utilize acetate and methylated compounds for methanogenic growth with a minority also being able to use H2 and CO2.
 Although both groups have similar central pathways of CO2 reduction, they possess differing modes of energy coupling (9) at the last methanogenic step involving heterodisulfide reductase (Hdr).